Where to Stay in Sydney First Time: 10 BEST Areas

 On Saturday evenings, you should head to the waterfront to witness the weekly firework show.
 Cockle Bay Wharf is a particularly popular location to view the fireworks from.
 It can get pretty crowded though, so you might need to get there early if you want to score a good spot.

-Stay In Darling Harbour If you are family and want to be surrounded by family friendly attractions; you are first-time visitors; you want to stay close to the city centre, you love fireworks and want to witness the weekly fireworks show over cockle bay; you travel without a car;
+Stay In Darling Harbour If you want to be surrounded by family friendly attractions; you are first-time visitors; you want to stay close to the city centre, you love fireworks and want to witness the weekly fireworks show over cockle bay; you travel without a car;

-Best places to stay in Sydney in Darling Harbour:
+Best places to stay in Sydney in Darling Harbour for first-time tourists:

 There is a distinctly hipster vibe to Surry Hills.
 The area boasts an abundance of fancy cafes offering the best of Sydney’s coffee scene.
 Australia is known for valuing great coffee, so you know any area of Sydney that makes coffee a highlight is going to be serving the good stuff.

 In addition to the coffeeshops, there are also numerous quirky boutiques and art galleries to browse around.
-When you need a break, Surry Hills has a great collection of chic restaurants and fashionable cafes to choose from.
+When you need a break or an organic brunches, Surry Hills has a great collection of chic restaurants, lively pubs, bars, and fashionable cafes to choose from, especially along Crown Street.

 Despite the hipster vibe, there is an authenticity to Surry Hills that keeps it from feeling too pretentious.
 There’s a genuine creativity to the community here that seeps into the general atmosphere.

 One particularly notable perk to staying in Surry Hills is its proximity to Sydney’s largest train station.
-Sydney Central Station offers links throughout the city as well as out to districts outside of Sydney.
+Sydney Central Station offers links throughout the city.
 If you are travelling to Sydney by train, it is likely you will be coming into central station.

 Staying close by to Central Station will help to minimise time spent travelling between your hotel and the train station.
 Both when coming in and out of Sydney, as well as when travelling around the city during your stay.

-Alternatively, if you are flying into Sydney and want to stay closer to the airport, you might want to consider Newtown.
-Newtown is a bit further out from the city centre, but it has a similar hipster vibe to Surry Hills.
-Rather than coffeeshops and boutiques, Newtown is a hub of thrift stores and secondhand bookshops.
-If you love vintage, this is where to find it.
+If you want to stay closer to the airport, you might want to consider Newtown, which has a similar hipster vibe and is a hub of thrift stores and secondhand bookshops.

 Stay In Surry Hills and Newtown If you want to stay in an area with a trendy but laid back vibe, you love vintage stuff and hunting for second hand bargains, you want to keep close to the city centre but away from the crowds of tourists, you want to stay close to transport links.